AArzop/CyberStoriesUnity/README.md

 </pre>
 ##### Special folders
 Additionaly, Assets folder contains the following special folders:
-- Prototypes: stores scene folders that are not included [yet] in production and asset packages that are likely to be used in the future.
+- **Prototypes**: stores scene folders that are not included [yet] in production and asset packages that are likely to be used in the future.
-- Shared: stores scene folders that are/will be shared among multiple scenes, and virtual reality plugins.
+- **Shared**: stores scene folders that are/will be shared among multiple scenes, and virtual reality plugins.

 ### Unity version
 2019.1.6f1